 Big data analytics for digital health applications has emerged as one of the most significant new technologies to foster innovations for treatment and care.
 As digital healthcare and an increasing number of mobile health apps are pushing for uncontrollable growth in medical data, the biggest challenge for many healthcare facilities is to turn this exponential growth of data into opportunities.
 The promise of gathering the most relevant insights from the medical data is what made healthcare facilities look up to big data analytics.

-Big chunks of medical data comprising patient data, treatment history, medical records, demographic information, medical equipment and inventory data, health app data fetched through user communication, billing and insurance data, healthcare logistics data and many different facets of data directly or indirectly related to the healthcare industry can now be brought under the scanner of big data analytics and most relevant insights for addressing various issues can be processed.
+Big chunks of medical data comprising patient data, treatment history, medical records, demographic information, medical equipment, and inventory data, health app data fetched through user communication, billing and insurance data, healthcare logistics data, and many different facets of data directly or indirectly related to the healthcare industry can now be brought under the scanner of big data analytics.
+Most relevant insights for addressing various issues can be processed.

-These data-driven insights generated by analyzing the different facets of medical and healthcare care data are considered as the real promise of Big Data analytics.
-Through the effective apparatus of big data analytics doctors and caregivers can get the most relevant insights about patient’s health and accordingly can come up with appropriate diagnosis and treatment plan.
-On the other hand, medical researchers by studying the symptoms of thousands of similar patients can acquire the most relevant insights about the disease and effective treatment plan.
+These data-driven insights generated by analyzing the different facets of medical and healthcare data are considered the real promise of Big Data analytics.
+Through the effective apparatus of big data analytics, doctors and caregivers can get the most relevant insights about patients’ health and accordingly come up with an appropriate diagnosis and treatment plans.
+On the other hand, medical researchers studying the symptoms of thousands of similar patients can acquire the most relevant insights about the disease and effective treatment plans.

 6. Mobile Payments